iLearning Recorded Webinar

 - State three best practices of disinfection which are particularly important in biofilm elimination

 Participants will complete the web-based learning activity.
-They will read the article, then register to take the post-test and complete the evaluation on the website.
+They will view the presentation, then register to complete the evaluation and take the post-test on the website.
 They will submit the documentation as directed.
 A bibliographic reference is included for those wishing additional information.

 Upon completion of the entire program, achieving a score of 80% on the post-test, and submission of required documentation, participants will be granted 1 contact hour.
 No partial credit will be granted.

-Provider approved by the California Board of Registered Nursing, Provider Number 08747, the District of Columbia Board of Nursing, Provider Number 50-574, the Florida Board of Registered Nursing, Provider Number 50-574, the Georgia Board of Registered Nursing, Provider Number 50-574 and the West Virginia Board of Examiners for Registered Professional Nurses, Provider Number 50-26112.
+Provider approved by the California Board of Registered Nursing, Provider Number 08747, the District of Columbia Board of Nursing, Provider Number 50-574, the Florida Board of Registered Nursing, Provider Number 50-574 and the Georgia Board of Nursing, Provider Number 50-574.

 It is the responsibility of the licensee to verify acceptance of contact hours for relicensure.